Self-Assessments and counselling tests

 VALID RESULTS AS A BASIS FOR DECISION-MAKING

 Therefore, the reliability and validity for the academic success of the feedback from the self-assessment is of decisive importance.
 With our experience in the development of assessments for selecting students, we develop self-assessments that are just as tailor-made for your degree programme or field of study.
-Our self-assessments contain tasks that predict your later academic and professional success, and give applicants a realistic idea of the requirements of the studies.
+Our self-assessments contain exercises that predict your later academic and professional success, and give applicants a realistic idea of the requirements of the studies.

 A good self-assessment not only helps you to find the most suitable applicants for your university or organisation, but also helps you to advertise yourself.